elizabethsiegle/Bay_Area_tech_meetups/README.md

 + :green_heart:[Google Developers Group Silicon Valley](https://www.meetup.com/gdg-silicon-valley/).
 Great talks on Google tech including/involving Angular, Firebase, Android Studio and native development, Tango, Daydream, and more.
 Organized by [Trish Whetzel](https://twitter.com/trishwhetzel/).
 <br>

 + :yellow_heart: [Realm](https://www.meetup.com/realm-sf/).
 I haven’t been to this yet, but have been wanting to for a long time.
-Crazy fun meetups like a NSHipster Pub Quiz, Realm 1.0 Launch Party, and cool speakers and topics, like [Siena Aguayo] of Eventbrite (https://twitter.com/sienatime), React Native Intro, Event Handling in the Realm Object Server, and Mastering Realm Notifications.
+Crazy fun meetups like a NSHipster Pub Quiz, Realm 1.0 Launch Party, and cool speakers and topics, like [Siena Aguayo](https://twitter.com/sienatime) of Eventbrite , React Native Intro, Event Handling in the Realm Object Server, and Mastering Realm Notifications.
 <br>

 + [Advanced AWS meetup](https://www.meetup.com/AdvancedAWS/).
 Interesting topics like Distributed Tracing at Pinterest, Autodesk, and Spinnaker.
 Quite a few attendees, which is fun.